getsentry/sentry-docs/src/collections/_documentation/guides/discover/index.md

 ---
-title: Discover your Errors
+title: Uncover Trends with Discover
 sidebar_order: 5
 ---

-When creating a new Discover query you always start off with your raw event stream filtered by the Projects, Environments, and a time range - as you define in the top level filter.
-The search bar is similar to an SQL WHERE clause and provides advanced filtering based on your event tags and error data.
+[Discover]({%- link _documentation/performance/discover/index.md -%}) is a powerful query engine that allows you to query through all your error metadata across projects and applications.
+As you've probably noticed the Sentry SDKs installed in your applications capture huge amounts of events as reflected in the event stream in your Sentry account.
+Each event is and enriched with contextual data about the underlying error, platform, device, user, and more.
+Also, we highly encourage enriching your error data through the SDK by adding custom tags and configuring the release and environment.
+For more information see [Put your Data to Work]({%- link _documentation/guides/enrich-data/index.md -%}).

-The event time graph will display the result set of events over time and the total number of events.
+Let's go over some examples of how to work with all this data to gain some useful insights into the health and stability of your applications.

-## Discover Issues
+## Discover through issues

-The Sentry workflow (Alert - Triage - Resolve) notifies you in real time when your application breaks, and then provides all the information and tools to triage and resolve the error.
+The Sentry workflow (Alert - Triage - Resolve) notifies you in real-time when your application breaks, and then provides all the information and tools to triage and resolve the error.
 With Discover, users can take a more proactive approach to find the major issues that break their apps.
 The flow can look something like this:

 1. Open _Discover_ and click on _Build a new query_

-2. From the top level filter select the projects, environments, and time span of errors you'd like to query
+2. From the top-level filter select the projects, environments, and time range of errors you'd like to query

 3. Sentry monitors different types of events for errors, performance, etc. To query issues filter by `event.type:error` in the search bar.